odoo/odoo/doc/reference/views.rst

 ``default_group_by``
-  whether the kanban view should be grouped if no grouping is specified via the action or the current research.
+  whether the kanban view should be grouped if no grouping is specified via the action or the current search.
 Should be the name of the field to group by when no grouping is otherwise specified ``default_order`` cards sorting order used if the user has not already sorted the records (via